buserror/libmui/README.md

      - nope
   * Are there any bindings for any of the fancy new languages?
 Rust?
 Go?
 Python?
      - nope
-  * Is it using any of the super trendy framerworks?
+  * Is it using any of the super trendy frameworks?
 GTK?
 QT?
      - nope
   * What about SDL?
-It's cross Platform, it is Ugly Everywhere Equally!
+It's cross-platform, and Equally Ugly Everywhere!
      - nope
-  * And Wayland then?
+  * Wayland, then?
 Wayland is The Future after all!
      - nope
 <center><h1>Now, GET OFF MY LAWN!</h1></center>